Languages of Armenia

-Armenia is an ethnically homogeneous country, in which Armenian is the official language and is spoken as a first language by the majority of its population.
+Armenia is located in the Caucasus region of south-eastern Europe.
+Armenian is the official language in Armenia and is spoken as a first language by the majority of its population.
 Armenian is a pluricentric language with two modern standardized forms: Eastern Armenian and Western Armenian.
 Armenia's constitution does not specify the linguistic standard.
 In practice, the Eastern Armenian language dominates government, business, and everyday life in Armenia.

 As of today, Russian is still, by far, the best known foreign language among the Armenian population.
 English is gaining popularity in recent years.
 French and several other languages have also begun to be studied and used.
 Kurmanji, spoken by the Yazidi minority, is the largest minority language of Armenia.
 Other minority languages recognized by the Armenian government are Assyrian, Greek, and Russian.

 Status of Armenian

 The Article 20 of the Constitution of Armenia states that "The state language of the Republic of Armenia is Armenian".

 Armenian is a major language used in education, administration and public life.
 Armenian belongs to an independent branch of the Indo-European language family and uses a unique 36-letter alphabet invented in the 5th century, which since the early 20th century contains 39 letters.

 Armenia has been the most successful of the three South Caucasian states (others being Azerbaijan and Georgia) in linguistic de-Russification after the collapse of the Soviet Union.